znes/angus-scenarios/documentation/scenario-description.md

 The scenarios from literature and their different visions have been selected to model a pathway towards 100% renewable energy system in Germany to adhere to the COP paris agreement.
+As the e-Highway scenarios are based on the TYNDP2016 and the NEP2019 is aligned with the TYNDP2018, the scenario for the year 2050 has been adapted for the focus country of Germany.
+However, the data of the e-Highway scenario has been used for the non-german countries.

 ## Assumptions